-Ref No. Name / Organisation Summary of response received Council's response 140.
-Port Hampton Estates Limited 302 Helen Harris, Cushman and Wakefield on behalf of Royal Mail Group Ltd Royal mail are supportive of Policy LP40 which is considered to be sufficiently robust to safeguard Royal Mail properties against residential development which may jeopardise continued business operations (noting that Royal Mail operations tend to take place in insensitive hours with constant movement of delivery vehicles).
-Support noted 303 Emily Vyse, Brooke Smith Planning on behalf of Ancient Order of Forester's Friendly Society Ltd Disagree that all land in employment use needs to be retained because often B2 uses are often not compatible with residential amenity.
+Ref Name / Summary of response received Council's response No. Organisation Port Hampton Estates Limited 302 Helen Harris, Royal mail are supportive of Policy LP40 which is considered to be sufficiently Support noted Cushman and robust to safeguard Royal Mail properties against residential development which Wakefield on may jeopardise continued business operations (noting that Royal Mail behalf of Royal operations tend to take place in insensitive hours with constant movement of 202 Mail Group Ltd delivery vehicles).
+303 Emily Vyse, Brooke Smith Planning on behalf of Ancient Order of Forester's Friendly Society Ltd Disagree that all land in employment use needs to be retained because often B2 uses are often not compatible with residential amenity.
 Instead, the emphasis should be on mixed use development.
 This approach would remove physical limitations from a previously developed site and allow the most sustainable and viable scheme.
 Many industrial sites could be made more efficient across a smaller footprint, so policy should take into account job creation, not just matching floorspace.
 Industrial sites should not simply be retained for continued use where that use is having adverse effects on the residential environment - this does not demonstrate sustainable development.
-The Council has carefully identified existing industrial land and business parks, based on thorough evidence and research, as set out within the Council's borough-wide Assessment of Light Industrial and StorageStock and Appendices.
+The Council has carefully identified existing industrial land and business parks, based on thorough evidence and research, as set out within the Council's borough-wide Assessment of Light Industrial and Storage Stock and Appendices.
 Therefore, the Council has not adopted a blanket approach to protecting all industrial land and business parks.
 The Council's existing research is also supplemented by an update of the Employment Land Study.
 This research is underway to establish a comprehensive, up-to-date and robust evidence base in relation to employment land in the borough.
 This is to be published alongside the Publication version of the Local Plan.
 It needs to be acknowledged that the borough has a very limited supply of industrial floorspace and demand for this type of land is high.
 The London Plan states that a 'restrictive' approach towards the transfer of industrial land to other uses should be adopted in the borough, which means that industrial land should not be released for other uses.
-Therefore, in order to deliver this key priority and strategic objective, locally important industrial land and business parks, which are of particular importance for warehousing, distribution, storage and other key employment facilities, are identified in the Local Plan.
+Therefore, in order to deliver this key priority and strategic objective, locally important industrial land and business parks, which are of particular importance for warehousing, distribution, storage and other industrial employment as well as locally important creative industries and other key employment facilities, are identified in the Local Plan.
 Any loss of industrial space within these areas will be strongly resisted.
 This is to ensure that the borough can continue to provide for local business and employment needs.
-In addition, the GLA's Industrial Land Supply and Economy Study (2015) demonstrates that the borough has a very limited supply of industrial land, with only 17.3 hectares of general and light industrial space (B2 and B1(c)), and 8.1 hectares of warehousing and storage (B8) facilities; this is amongst the lowest of all the London boroughs.
+In addition, the GLA's Industrial Land Supply and Economy Study (2015) demonstrates that the borough has a very limited supply of industrial land, with only 17.3 hectares of general and light industrial space (82 and 81(c)), and 8.1 hectares of warehousing and storage (88) facilities; this is amongst the lowest of all the London boroughs.
 It is expected that the 'restrictive transfer' approach will be retained within the next London Plan.
-Therefore there is a presumption against loss of any industrial land and business parks
+Therefore ther business parksThe site has been operating successfully as an industrial site for many years